This is the multi-page printable view of this section. Click here to print.

 Managing Global Libraries

-To manage agents (VMs), follow these steps:
+To manage the agent(VM), follow these steps.

-To add a global library, follow these steps:
+To add a global library, follow these steps.

 2. Click the Add button.
 The Add Global Library screen appears.